 For Crystal Blue Tea, the same recipe applies.
 Add 1 heaped tablespoon of tea into a cup making sure there are roughly 3-4 butterfly pea flowers in there.
 As the lemongrass and pandan leaves are bigger and takes up more space (compared to smaller cut leaves of green or black teas), you may want to add more to bring out more flavour.

 As it is a herbal tea with no caffeine, you can drink it any time of day without the fear of being up all night!
-Many people like to drink it after a session of yoga, meditation, massage and spa as it helps with improving circulation to the body.
+Many people like to drink this blue pea tea after a session of yoga, meditation, massage and spa as it helps with improving circulation to the body.
 It helps to soothe and relax your mind and body.

 Is butterfly pea tea safe for pregnant or breastfeeding women?